- Awards & Recognition

 As a member of the firm’s Financial Services Group and Venture Finance Group, Jack’s practice focuses on banking and corporate/commercial law, with an emphasis on domestic and cross-border lending transactions, including syndicated credit facilities, senior and subordinated/mezzanine financings, asset based lending and venture capital/private equity investments.
 She also has experience advising on mergers and acquisitions, share/asset purchase and sale transactions and corporate reorganizations.

-Prior to working in the Financial Services Group, she was a member of the firm’s Corporate Commercial Group.
+Jack is the Co-Chair of the Aird & Berlis Women’s Initiative and a member of the Diversity & Inclusion Committee.
+Prior to working in the Financial Services Group, she was a member of the firm's Corporate Commercial Group.

 Awards & Recognition